18F/tock/api-docs/reporting-period-audit.md

 **Project Info**
 ----
-To fetch a list of all available reporting periods and related information.
+To fetch a list of all available reporting periods and their related information.

 * **URL**